 Ok, ok, so Valdés didn't write the part about the golf course.
 And maybe he wasn't so hot at spelling, either ("Yo, Gov, listen up.
 It's Al-buh-kerky, not Al-bur-kerky.")
 He was, however, correct about the "good fields, waters, pastures and timber" all around Albuquerque.
-And had he hung on for another 300 years, he would've learned what so many architects have learned over the last several decades: it is a great place for a golf course.
-And there are a bunch of them.
+And had he hung on for another 300 years, he would've learned what so many architects have learned over the last several decades: it is a great place for New Mexico golf resorts.
+And there are plenty of them to bolster Albuquerque golf packages.

 Perhaps because New Mexico is the fifth biggest state in the union, there are some very big layouts here.
 Albuquerque's brand new Sandia Golf Club, for example - GOLF Magazine has already named it one of the "Best New Courses You Can Play" - measures a mind-numbing 7,772 yards from the back tees.
 Yep, you read that right: seven thousand, seven hundred and seventy-two yards from the tips - including three par fives of over 600 yards and two par fours of over 500 yards.
 It sounds crazy, but you have to remember that 80% of New Mexico is higher than 4,000 feet in elevation, and at those heights a golf ball will travel much farther than it does at sea level.
 At home - in terms of distance - you might be considered "short."
 Out here, in the high elevation, you may find yourself driving the ball like John Daly.
 But hey, if the black markers are still too much, just move up to the next set.
 The golds are only 7,163 yards!
 (Don't worry: two other tees are available.)
 Truthfully, this is a very playable golf course, as indicated by its low slope rating from the back tees (only 125).
 Designed by Scott Miller and opened in June of 2005, Sandia Golf Club is a beautiful addition to the equally brand new Sandia Resort and Casino (ten miles north of downtown), owned by the Pueblo of Sandia Indians.
 Along with the impressive 16,000-square foot clubhouse, the resort features a 228-room hotel with rooftop restaurant, a steakhouse, a 12,000- square foot full-service spa, and 35,000 square feet of convention space.
 As mentioned, BIG is a byword out here.

 Almost as lengthy, but not quite, is the 27-hole facility that you'll find at Isleta Eagle Resort and Casino, located less than a half hour south of Albuquerque and owned by the Pueblo of Isleta Indians.
 Designed by Bill Phillips and opened in 1996, Isleta Eagle offers three distinctive nines that are named for each tract's particular topographical feature: Lakes, Mesa and Arroyo.
-The Lakes/Mesa combination is the longest of the three, topping out at 7,554 yards from the tips.
+The Lakes/Mesa combination is the longest of the three, topping out at 7,554 yards from the tips and makes for a great inclusion to any Albuquerque golf package.
 However - just as it is at Sandia - the slope ratings here are fairly low (only 131 for Lakes/Mesa), and that's a good sign that each of the nines was designed for pleasure not pain.
 The Arroyo/Mesa combination comes in at 7,118 yards from the tips (124 slope); the Lakes/Arroyo pair peaks at 7,082 yards (125 slope).
 From all three combinations, however, players are provided spectacular panoramic views of the Rio Grande Valley and nearby mountains.

 Another lovely layout to think about while you're visiting Albuquerque is the championship course on the campus of the University of New Mexico.
 Known to local golfers as the "South Course" at UNM, this Robert "Red" Lawrence-designed tract has been a popular place to play ever since it opened in 1967 - and it still is.
 In 2005, in fact, Golf Digest named it the 9th best course in the state.
 The NCAA and Tiger Woods like it, too.
 The South Course was the venue for the NCAA Division I golf championships in 1976, 1992 and 1998, and it was site of Tiger's first collegiate victory when he was a student at Stanford University.
 A par 72 that measures 7,248 yards from the tips (four other tees are available), the South is considered one of the hilliest courses in the area and also one of the best conditioned.
 The fairways are wide, the putting surfaces are fairly speedy and undulating, and there are more than a few bunkers and water hazards to avoid.
 It's a safe bet that you will really like this layout.